 - It is anticipated that demand for meat derived from livestock will almost double in sub-Saharan Africa and South Asia, rising from 200 kilocalories per person per day in 2000 to around 400 kilocalories in 2050.

-- Approximately 23% of all water resources used in agriculture are used to water farmed livestock, which equates to 1.15 litres of water per person per day.
+- Approximately 23% of all water resources used in agriculture are used to water farmed livestock, which equates to 1.15 liters of water per person per day.

 - Livestock production is responsible for approximately 18% of anthropogenic greenhouse gas emissions, with 40% of global methane and 65% of global nitrous oxide stemming from farmed livestock.